 - Two or more clusters with compatible cluster tiers

-In addition, if you want to establish cluster peering connections between HCP-managed and self-managed clusters, or if you want to use the HCP Consul management plane to create and manage cluster peering connections between two self-managed clusters, you must link self-managed clusters to HCP before you begin the cluster peering process.
+In addition, if you want to establish cluster peering connections between HCP-managed and self-managed clusters, or if you want to use HCP Consul Central to create and manage cluster peering connections between two self-managed clusters, you must link self-managed clusters to HCP before you begin the cluster peering process.